 The reality is that while this story in particular is extremely rare, unforeseen accidents in general happen all the time, and others aren’t as lucky.
 Car or other vehicle accidents, fires, sudden illness, strokes…thousands of unexpected deaths happen every year, and it’s tragic.

 That’s why we encourage you to be prepared for all of life’s unanticipated events.
-Creating a Will is a critical step to take towards this effort.
+Creating a Will is a critical step to take toward this effort.

 Why it's so important to have a Will in place, in case of these kinds of events.

 If you were to unexpectedly pass without having a Will in place, your loved ones may bear the brunt of the consequences.

 If you don’t have the legal documentation designating who will care for your minor children if you die, for example, the court will have to decide.
 No one knows your children better than you — so would you want someone else to make that decision?
 Probably not.

 Additionally, when you die without a Will, you are considered “intestate”, which means the laws of the state will direct how to divide your estate.
 This could mean everything you own — your home, belongings, and pets — will not be designated according to your wishes.